Strawberry Tiramisu Recipe

 Assemble:

-• Dip 14 Savoiardi cookies, one by one into the strawberry sauce.
-You can let them stand in the sauce for 3-5 seconds.
-After which arrange the cookies on the bottom of an 8×8 inches baking pan.
+• Dip 14 Savoiardi cookies, one at a time, into the strawberry sauce.
+You can let them stand in the sauce for 3 to 5 seconds.
+After which, arrange the cookies on the bottom of an 8×8-inch baking pan.

 • Top with a hefty amount of Strawberry Cream, about half of the cream.

-• Dip the remaining 14 Savoiardi cookies into the sauce, sinking them to absorb enough sauce, and arrange them on the cream layer.
+• Dip the remaining 14 Savoiardi cookies into the sauce, allowing them to absorb enough sauce, and arrange them on top of the cream layer.

 • Top with the remaining cream layer.